For Healthcare Professionals:

 - Lumps or swelling (tumors): If a tumor grows in the back part of the head, it may eventually press on the balance pathways.
 This can cause dizziness and nausea to suddenly become much worse.

-- Vestibular migraine: This is a type of migraine that does not cause headache, but severe dizziness.
-People who experience it for the first time often end up in hospital in great panic because it feels exactly like a stroke.
+- The vestibular migraine: This is a form of migraine that does not cause headache but instead leads to severe vertigo.
+People experiencing it for the first time often arrive at the hospital in a state of panic because it can feel exactly like a stroke.

 2. Problems that are not located in the brain (medical/internal causes)